joshuagryphon/plastid/docs/source/examples/count_vector.rst

    (rest of output omitted)

-The output can be loaded into :class:`numpy vectors <numpy.ndarray>` using :func:`numpy.loadtxt`::
+The output can be loaded into :class:`numpy arrays <numpy.ndarray>` using :func:`numpy.loadtxt`::

    >>> import numpy